natenka/pyneng-book-en/docs/source/book/14_regex/group_reference.rst

 ----------------------------------

 When working with groups, you can use the result that matched with the group, further in the same expression.

-For example, in the output of ‘sh ip bgp’ the last column describes AS Path attribute (through which autonomous systems the route passed):
+For example, in the output of 'sh ip bgp' the last column describes AS Path attribute (through which autonomous systems the route passed):

 .. code:: python